apache/arrow/docs/source/python/dataset.rst

     dataset = ds.dataset(base / "parquet_dataset", format="parquet")
     dataset

-Alternatively, it also accepts a path to a single file, or a list of file paths.
+In addition to a base directory path, :func:`dataset` accepts a path to a single file or a list of file paths.

-Creating this :class:`Dataset` object did yet materialize the full dataset, but it crawled the directory to find all the files:
+Creating a :class:`Dataset` object loads nothing into memory, it only crawls the directory to find all the files:

 .. ipython:: python

     dataset.files

-and it did infer the schema (by default from the first file):
+... and infers the dataset's schema (by default from the first file):

 .. ipython:: python

     print(dataset.schema.to_string(show_field_metadata=False))

-With the :meth:`Dataset.to_table` method, we can read the dataset into a pyarrow Table (note this will read everything at once, which can require a lot of memory, see below on filtering / iterative loading):
+Using the :meth:`Dataset.to_table` method we can read the dataset (or a portion of it) into a pyarrow Table (note that depending on the size of your dataset this can require a lot of memory, see below on filtering / iterative loading):